algosup/2024-2025-project-2-serious-game-team-8/.github/ISSUE_TEMPLATE/functional_specifications_review_template.md

 - [ ] Are the design components aligned with the project's goals and user needs?
 - [ ] Does the document outline user-friendly interaction methods and workflows?

-#### **Integration and Compatibility**

-- [ ] Are integration points with other components or systems clearly described?
-- [ ] Are usability and interaction methods efficient and effective?
-- [ ] Are dependencies or compatibility requirements outlined and justified?

 #### **Testing and Validation**

 - [ ] Does the document outline a clear strategy for testing and validation?